zaiisao/Documentation/en/Interactive Broadcast/co_host_ios.md

 ## Open-source sample project

-Agora provides an open-source sample project for [PK Host](https://github.com/AgoraIO-Usecase/AgoraLive) on GitHub for you to download as a source code reference.
+Agora provides an open-source sample project for [Multi-hosted Interactive Streaming](https://github.com/AgoraIO-Usecase/AgoraLive) on GitHub for you to download as a source code reference.